Ethnic violence in South Sudan: Dinka-Arab fighting

 In January 2011, clashes between nomadic Misseriya Arabs and the Dinka people killed 'dozens' in Abyei preceding the independence referendum.
 A source of tension was reportedly the delay in holding a separate referendum for the Abyei region.
-The Dinkas largely supported South Sudan's independence during the Second Sudanese Civil War.
+The Dinka largely supported South Sudan's independence during the Second Sudanese Civil War.
 In February, at a market in Abyei, three people are killed and 300 sought refuge in a United Nations (UNMIS) mission compound.
 In the same month, in Todach, Abyei, ten people died when armed militias stormed a police post.
 Southern Sudan officials reported some of the attackers were Misseriya, but claimed the attack itself was connected to a Khartoum government-sponsored militia.
-In March, another militia attack in an Abyei town kills 30 people, as militia burned hundreds of dwellings and close to 25,000 people flee the town in Abyei, migrating south.
+In March, another militia attack in Abyei killed 30 people, as militias burned hundreds of dwellings and close to 25,000 people fled the town, migrating south.
 The United Nations then sent in 100 peacekeepers.
-The armed forces of northern and southern Sudan deployed heavy weapons to the region.
+The armed forces of north and south Sudan deployed heavy weapons to the region.
 In April, Sudan's president, Omar al-Bashir, issued a statement saying he will not accept South Sudan's independence as voted in the January referendum unless the north takes control over the oil-rich Abyei region.
 A draft proposal from the south claims Abyei.
-In May, Sudan's tanks enter Abyei, in an attempt to clear out southern forces.
-The UN, US and UK condemn this move.
-By the end of the month, the African Union discloses a tentative agreement is reached, establishing a preliminary 20-kilometre ceasefire line and demilitarized region in Abyei.
-By June, the UN reports that 146,000 people had been displaced in the Abyei region, on the disputed border zone.
+In May, Sudan's tanks entered Abyei in an attempt to clear out southern forces.
+The UN, US and UK condemned this move.
+By the end of the month, the African Union disclosed that a tentative agreement was reached, establishing a preliminary 20-kilometre ceasefire line and demilitarized region in Abyei.
+By June, the UN reported that 146,000 people had been displaced in the Abyei region, on the disputed border zone.